Chart Color Schemes

 Health performance in Tiwi is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-The rate of private health cover in Tiwi is approximately 52%, which is slightly lower than the average SA2 area and Greater Darwin's 56.7%.
-The most common medical conditions are arthritis, impacting 8.5% of residents, and mental health issues, affecting 7.6%.
-Approximately 68.8% of residents declared themselves completely clear of medical ailments, compared to 77.0% across Greater Darwin.
-Tiwi has 19.5% of residents aged 65 and over (503 people), which is higher than the 12.3% in Greater Darwin.
-Health outcomes among seniors present some challenges requiring more attention than the broader population.
+The most common medical conditions are arthritis (8.5%) and mental health issues (7.6%).
+Around 68.8% of residents report no medical ailments, compared to 77.0% in Greater Darwin.
+Tiwi has a higher proportion of seniors aged 65 and over at 19.5% (503 people), compared to Greater Darwin's 12.3%.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health